 RENU is a member of UbutuNet Alliance, part of AfricaConnect, and has an agreement with the Dutch NREN, which facilitates network equipment procurement at discounted prices.

-It is currently hosted in Makerere University and has 10 - 12 active members (public and private universities), who all pay the same membership fee.
+It is currently hosted in Makerere University.
+By the end of 2016 RENU had connected 63 campuses in Uganda (public and private universities).
+Each member pays a membership fee.
 This facilitates group purchasing of bandwidth.
 The Board of Directors is representative of academia and industry.
 At present RENU has an ICT Directors Forum and a Librarian meeting.
-In the future it would like to have a Researchers Forum to facilitate sharing of experiences and an annual research conference to ensure good awareness of the research being undertaken at national level.
-During 2015 Direct Engineering Assistance agreements with signed with eight universities (Gulu University, Uganda Christian University (Mukono and Mbale campuses) Nkumba University, Makerere University, Mult-Tech Business School, Uganda Management Institute, Ndejje University and Uganda Martyrs University - Nkozi).
+It plans to have a Researchers Forum to facilitate sharing of experiences and an annual research conference to ensure good awareness of the research being undertaken at national level.
+During 2015 Direct Engineering Assistance agreements were signed with eight universities (Gulu University, Uganda Christian University (Mukono and Mbale campuses) Nkumba University, Makerere University, Mult-Tech Business School, Uganda Management Institute, Ndejje University and Uganda Martyrs University - Nkozi).
+In a given month, over 60% of all connected campuses now consistently record 100% service availability.
+RENU now accounts for over 50% of the entire Uganda Internet eXchange Point (UIXP) traffic.

 - NITA-U undertook consolidation of Government hardware and software licenses with the objective of accelerating delivery of e-government services through reduced costs of licenses.
 A Master Business Services Agreement was signed with Microsoft and negotiations with Oracles are at an advanced stage.

-- An Information Access Centre (IAC) was set up in conjunction with the Government of Korea.
+- An Information Access Centre (IAC) was set up at the Ministry of ICT in conjunction with the Government of Korea.
 The centre aims to enhance citizen participation and engagement in public policy and governance;

 - Technical support was provided towards the establishment of a Government Citizen Interaction Centre (GCIC) championed by Office of the President; to Uganda Investment Authority to establish a One Stop Centre (OSC) and to establish over 20 eGOvernment systems including the integration of national systems and databases, Electronic Single Window, eProcurement, eVisa and standardisation of Government websites.